manavv-13/Sharpify/README.md

 Image Deblurring: Removes motion blur, defocus blur, and other distortions to enhance image sharpness.

-Image Translation: Converts images between different domains or styles (e.g., grayscale to color). (**Feature not works yet, due to incompatible device**)
+Image Translation: Converts images between different domains or styles (e.g., grayscale to color). (**Feature does not work yet as I wasn't able to train the model due to incompatible device**)

 User-Friendly Interface: Intuitive platform for users of all technical levels.